GROWING SOLUTIONS FARM FAQs

 Why a farm?

-Growing Solutions Farm is run by Urban Autism Solutions.
-Young adults with autism and related challenges from West Side Chicago public high schools visit the farm to gain agricultural skills as transferrable job skills.
+Growing Solutions Farm is a program of Urban Autism Solutions.
+Young adults (ages 16 - 22) with autism and related challenges from West Side Chicago public high school transition programs visit the farm to gain agricultural skills as transferrable job skills.

-Both visual learning and hands-on experiences teach young adults how to prepare soil, create composting systems, build and maintain crops, plant seeds and seedlings, weed and clean garden beds, and harvest, clean and package produce for sale at farmer’s markets.
+Both visual learning and hands-on experiences teach our participants how to prepare soil, create composting systems, build and maintain crops, plant seeds and seedlings, weed and clean garden beds, and harvest, clean and package produce for sale at farmers’ markets and through our CSA.
 Working at the farm also helps students gain valuable ‘soft skills’ they can use on any job.
-These include navigating public transportation to get to work on time, following a daily schedule to accomplish tasks, wearing a uniform to represent an employer, and communicating with co-workers, supervisors, and instructors and adhering to safety protocols.
+These skills include navigating public transportation to get to work on time, following a daily schedule to accomplish tasks, wearing a uniform to represent an employer, and communicating with co-workers, supervisors, and instructors and adhering to safety protocols.
 Additionally, the farm provides a safe, outdoor environment where students can get fresh air and exercise.
 Many of our West Side students come from neighborhoods with some of the highest crimes rates in the city, and where it is not safe to be outside.
 The farm is a welcome respite to not only their neighborhoods but the indoor classroom environment.

 What does the farm grow?